This post will explain what return fraud and refund fraud are, the FTID method, and how online retailers can fight back against fraudsters.

-Fortunately, return fraud can be prevented with the proper strategy and solutions in place.
-Keep reading to learn more about refund fraud and how to prevent it from affecting your business growth.
+But online merchants can prevent this fraud (or at least reduce it) by putting proper strategies and solutions in place.
+Keep reading to learn more about return/refund fraud, fake tracking I.D.
+(FTID) and how to prevent it from hampering your business growth.

-eCommerce return fraud involves being refunded for purchased goods, without having to return the items.
-Fraudsters are taking advantage of businesses with customer-friendly return policies by defrauding the return process and keeping goods after they've been refunded for the purchase.
+Return fraud happens when fraudsters purchase an item and then request a refund without returning the items.
+Bad actors take advantage of businesses with customer-friendly return policies by exploiting the return process and keeping goods after they've been refunded for the purchase.

-Bad actors exploit gaps in fulfillment and logistics processes to get goods for free or profit from the transaction.
-These bad actors can either be individual customers taking advantage of opportunities to keep refunded products, or organized fraud rings that plan large-scale schemes to defraud companies.
+These fraudsters can either be individual customers taking advantage of opportunities to keep refunded products, or organized fraud rings that plan large-scale schemes to defraud companies.

 Types of Return Fraud

 Return fraud is just as harmful of a problem as chargebacks are for a business's bottom line.
-There are four main types of return fraud - did not arrive (DNA), empty box (EB) or partially empty box (PEB), fake tracking ID (FTID), and refund as a service fraud.
+There are four main types of return fraud - item not received (INR) or did not arrive (DNA), empty box (EB) or partially empty box (PEB), fake tracking ID (FTID), and refund as a service fraud.

 With this type of return fraud, bad actors claim that their item did not arrive or was stolen from their porch.
 They are usually given a refund and get to keep the item.
-Oftentimes there's no definite way to verify that the goods were stolen, so the merchant has to assume liability and refund the customer regardless.
+Oftentimes there's no definite way to verify that the goods were stolen, so the merchant assumes liability and refunds the customer regardless.

 There are several clever ways that merchants avoid this type of fraud from occurring: